-This finding agreed with [25, 26, 37].
+This finding agreed with those of [26, 27, 38].

 HO1.5: there is no statistically significant relationship at $(\alpha \le 0.05)$ between the skill of time management and entrepreneurial orientation.

 In order to verify the validity of the hypothesis, the Pearson correlation coefficient was used as illustrated by the following table.